 Can I be over-insured?

 Yes you can, but you can also be under-insured.
-If you are over insured you’ll probably be paying too much for your policy.
-If you’re under-insured and need to make a claim you may not receive enough money for the claim.
+If you're over insured you might be paying too much for your policy.
+If you’re under-insured and need to make a claim you may not get enough money for the claim.
 This is why it’s important to correctly estimate the value of your possessions when you buy insurance.